Inside the Visitor Center - Come On In & Then Go Outside

 - Rain gardens and landscaping for water quality and more

 The Energy Bike is a fun learning tool that helps kids discover how kinetic energy can be transformed into electrical energy.
-Students compare the amount of ‘pedal power’ needed to light up a compact fluorescent bulb, an incandescent bulb, or power a 12 V fan.
+Students compare the amount of 'pedal power' needed to light up a compact fluorescent bulb, an incandescent bulb, or power a 12-volt fan.
 The Energy Bike may be requested for school outreaches or special events.

-Nature Center Solar PV Panels
+Nature Center Solar Photovoltaic (PV) Panels

 In an effort to reduce our carbon footprint, the City applied for and received a Solar Energy Legacy Grant from the Minnesota Department of Natural Resources for photovoltaic (PV) panels and solar educational components for the Nature Center.
 PV cells collect the sun's rays and transform them into useable electric power.